 Men Category 4

-* the ability category for new riders is Category 5.
+*The ability category for new riders is Category 4 or Citizen.

 Espoir Men/Women 19-22